HayeJ-DTP/2019-Hackathon/README.md

-# 2019-Hackathon
+# 2019-Hackathon: Developing a tool to identify and remove population variants out of NGS read alignments
 GitHub repository for the 2019 Bioinformatics assessment

-This project was "Developing a tool to identify and remove population variants out of NGS read alignments" through the use of a python script
+This project aimed to develop a tool, through python, to read, identify, and remove population variants from NGS read alignments from a chosen input file.
+The tool allows for the input of sequences from any .fasta file, enabling the user to easily, and quickly, download and analyse sequence data from sites such as NCBI

 Usage: Pileup2variant.py INPUT.pileup OUTPUTname %variantCutoff SAMdepth.csv